 What rebates can Arden-Arcade homeowners get?

 Swapping an aging R-22 ranch-home system for a heat pump is where the savings show up in Arden-Arcade.
 That's because the area is served by the Sacramento Municipal Utility District (SMUD) for electricity (PG&E supplies the gas), so the incentives here differ from Placer County cities like Roseville or Rocklin.
 SMUD offers rebates up to $3,000 on qualifying heat-pump systems, plus low-interest GoGreen financing, and the programs change periodically.
-We check the current SMUD rebates you actually qualify for before any replacement.
-Then we stack them with any federal tax credits and lay out the numbers so the decision is clear.
+We pull the current SMUD rebates you qualify for before any replacement, add any federal tax credits on top, and — since right-sizing a bigger estate home is rarely the cheapest job — show you the full net cost before you decide.

 Should I repair or replace my Arden-Arcade system?